-The designation of distance education sites that will provide preschool services is determined every three years on a needs basis.
-Currently, provision is available through Dubbo School of Distance Education and Broken Hill School of the Air.
+The designation of distance education sites that will provide pre-school will be assessed every three years on a needs basis.

 Children generally attend departmental preschool classes for 15 hours per week for one year only.
 Children are eligible for enrolment at the distance education preschool from the beginning of the school year if they turn four years of age on or before 31 July in that year.
 In exceptional circumstances, an additional year of enrolment may be considered, provided that the child is not within the compulsory years of schooling.